ikas/pacheco-blog/src/posts/blockchain-unchained.md

 * [Shai Rubin, CTO of Citi Innovation Lab, explaining blockchain concepts][shai-rubin-link]
 * [Build An Ethereum Hello World Blockchain Application In A Private Network][ethereum-app-link]

-I hope this post has raised your interest on finding out more about blockchains.
+I hope this post raised your interest on finding out more about blockchains.
 See you next time!

 [satoshi-link]: https://en.wikipedia.org/wiki/Satoshi_Nakamoto
 [bitcoin-link]: https://en.wikipedia.org/wiki/Bitcoin